Michelle Beliveau Levels Up From Student to Mentor in Behavior Analyst Fellowship Program

 “The experience I received in social work gave me the ability to recognize various components that can impact treatment, even here in our centers,” said Michelle.
 “It gave me more insight into a trauma-informed approach, which has been beneficial.”

-“The support from other Hopebridge team members was the best part of the BAF program.
+“The support from other Hopebridge team members was the best part of the Fellowship.
 Grad school is hard, then you have to take on the beast that is the board exam,” said Michelle.
 “It helped to have someone in my court telling me that I could do it; that I knew these questions and not to overthink them.
 They really hit it home so I could grow and serve these families once I passed the exam.”

-Michelle appreciated that the BAF program offered her more structure while studying.
+Michelle appreciated that the Fellowship Program offered her more structure while studying.
 She felt it helped her understand where to focus on the BCBA task list, plus offered various ways to apply what she was learning.
 This support was especially important to her when she missed passing the BACB exam by one question on her first try, and by two on her second.
 She is grateful she was able to lean on her cohort, BCBAs in her clinic, trainers, Fellows and center management.

 “Statistically, the BACB exam is tougher to pass on the first time than it is for the Bar Exam,” said Michelle.
 “It’s always good to be one-and-done, but there’s no shame in taking it again.
 Each time I didn’t pass, it was another opportunity to learn.
 The regional management team was so supportive and reassuring each time,” said Michelle.

 “As a Fellow, I had the opportunity to do a trial run as a BCBA.
-Spending half my day in the role of a BCBA and half as a direct therapist, it was sort of like using training wheels,” said Michelle.
+Spending half my day in the role of a BCBA and half as a direct therapist was sort of like using training wheels,” said Michelle.
 “Hopebridge gave me the opportunity to implement the material I studied so it made sense.
 It also made me feel more at ease when preparing for the exam and to take on a caseload because I’d already been doing the work.”

 Michelle’s favorite part of the job is working with her kids and their families.
 She enjoys the small victories, like when a child tolerates something for the first time.

 “He has such a big heart.
 These are the kids who drive me.
-They need so much love, but their intelligence and potential may go unnoticed without it,” Michelle told us, as she began to tear up a little.
+They need so much love, and their intelligence and potential may go unnoticed without it,” Michelle told us, as she began to tear up a little.

-“Watching them flourish into these incredible humans – without them losing their unique spirit in the process – is so important to me.
+“Watching them flourish into these incredible humans – without losing their unique spirit in the process – is so important to me.
 I never want to hinder that.
 I want them to be themselves.
 That’s why we love them and their families love them.
 They are all so wonderful and brilliant and I wish more of the world could see them.”

+For her, it’s all about giving these kids more tools in their tool kit.
 While the kids are her number-one, her coworkers are not far behind.
 She enjoys rooting on her RBTs, as well as collaborating with the center’s other BCBAs and multidisciplinary staff that make up Hopebridge’s 360 Care.
-She’s found being able to ask questions of each other is a perk of the job and encourages other BAF students to take the initiative to do the same.

 “I feel lucky to work alongside these other disciplines with varied experience and education.
 Without them, my kids may not make progress outside their rooms,” said Michelle.
 “I like being able to shadow my kids while they participate in other services, like speech or occupational therapy.
 I like how all the pieces come together to help our kids.”